 1.0.0 - The system has all the capabilities that people think of in an LMS but without being one by any means due to the architectural superiority of the platform.

 Course content outline (mooc / courses) - Instructional outline, pacing of the course and textbook replacement type of material.
-Status: Has been in Production for years, minor UX tweaks to get it to the goal line.
-Production phase.
+Enhancements in creation workflows and usability are happening regularly but it has been used in production since 2012.

 Course Information System (cis / online) - Hub to route all data through to power the learning experience.
 This has a lot of data that a traditional LMS structures everything around but CIS uses this to influence the course experience, not determine it.
-CIS has a 1.x (legacy) version that was for public / front facing sites.
-This scope has shifted as 2.x of CIS is a data / internal engine.
-Those that want a front facing site can utilize Publicize as it was built out of that hull.
-Status: 2.x has been in production for awhile.
-The UX of this needs refined for sure but it's functional.**.
+This has been used since 2012.

 Innovate (ulmus / innovate) - We all have great ideas, but we don't all have the skill sets necessary to bring them to life.
 Innovate seeks to change that by empowering users to build whatever they want in Drupal as a site builder.
 Innovate is built on something we call "ulmus" which is a meta-distribution / system, it's the base-line that ALL of our tools share in common.
 We use this as the branching point to make any new tool in the network, and so we didn't want to be the only ones able to do it.
 Anyone who can request a course space, can request an innovate space which will create a blank slate ELMSLN tool which has sections, will sync w/ the CIS like anything else, does all the crazy web-services, enables all the modules, makes the roles, etc. We've automated the boring so you can rapid prototype on top.
 Surprise us, surprise yourself, build the future.
 Production